 Step 2: After reviewing the report, you can begin mapping the rest of your unmapped Local Medication Routes.
 The Find Unmapped Local Medication Routes [PSS MED ROUTES INITIAL MAPPING] option will identify all Local Medication Routes that require mapping and present them one by one for mapping.

-Step 3: If while mapping you discover that a Standard Medication Route is not available for use, request it to be added to the Standard Medication Route list at the following website: http://vista.med.va.gov/ntrt/.
+Step 3: If while mapping you discover that a Standard Medication Route is not available for use, request it to be added to the Standard Medication Route list at the following website: REDACTED.
 The request will be reviewed and acted upon.
 The requestor will be informed of the outcome.

 Step 4: Upon completion of the mapping or any time you need to review your Local Medication Route mappings for accuracy and completeness, rerun the report in Step 1.
 You can print all medication routes marked for ‘All Packages’ that are mapped or unmapped or just those that remain unmapped.